TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 ### Changes
 * Fixed vertical scroll behavior.
 * Connection attempts in log files have been moved to 'warning' level.
+* 'Add server' dialog field has been reworked.

 ## Version v2025.9.5.692 (8 September, 2025)
 ### Changes